jmercouris/IPSRC/README.rst

 You can include your own directives within the INI file that the user must include for your new broadcast and read functionality.
 To see an example of this, please look at :code:`platform_git.py`.

+You should be able to extend IPSRC to use almost any kind of broadcast or existing service, you might use email, ftp servers, ssh, etc. Any pull requests for new platforms are always welcome, thanks!